Gvzum/Gvzum/README.md

 - 👋 Hi, I’m Dias Gazimov.
 You can say Divc.
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 diasgazim@icloud.com